scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_3.md

      64 bytes from 10.0.0.2: icmp_seq=2 ttl=63 time=276 ms
      ```

-### Validate Endpoint VM reachability
+### Validate Endpoint-1 to Endpoint-2 reachability

-__Endpoint-1__
+*endpoint-1* VM represents a standard linux host or endpoint connected to SONiC router *leaf-1*.

-Endpoint-1 VM represents a standard linux host or endpoint connected to leaf-1
+*endpoint-2* VM represents a standard linux host or endpoint connected to SONiC router *leaf-2*.

 2. Open a new terminal and SSH to Endpoint-1 Client VM
      ```